 - The Contemporary Spanish Society through Business Ethics in Spain and Europe Course is taught in English, and it is open for a limited number of Spanish students.
 This has proved to be a highly enriching experience and a great way for the foreign students to socialize and integrate more easily within the Spanish culture.

 If you are interested in enrolling in a course not in our database, please send this course for evaluation.

 Founded in 1965 ESIC Business and Marketing School (ESIC) offers both undergraduate and postgraduate degrees in business.
 ESIC has thirteen campuses located throughout Spain including Barcelona, Madrid and Seville.

 - Submit an unofficial transcript printed off myNEU to OISP in 403 Richards

 - Photocopy of Passport ID Page

-Includes: Northeastern University (NU) tuition for 8 NU credits ($9,830), housing and other non-academic costs, including 24/7 worldwide emergency assistance ($2,000).
-Students are also responsible for arranging and purchasing their own flights.
+Includes: Northeastern University (NU) tuition for 8 NU credits ($10,634), housing, meals, and other non-academic costs, including International Security and Emergency Support ($2,275).
+Students are responsible for arranging and purchasing their own flights.